Starting from scratch: using a TypeScript template

 Code editor integration

 Visual Studio Code itself is written in TypeScript and has fantastic support for it out of the box.
-Other editors may require editional setup, consult the documentation for your editor as needed.
+Other editors may require additional setup.

 Configuring the TypeScript compiler